xenondevs/Docs/docs/nova/addon/worldgen/features/configurations/geode.md

 | `min_gen_offset` (optional, defaults to `-16`)                                 | An `int`                                                                           | The minimum [Chebyshev distance](https://en.wikipedia.org/wiki/Chebyshev_distance) of each block from the feature origin. | `-16`                            |
 | `max_gen_offset` (optional, defaults to `16`)                                  | An `int`                                                                           | The maximum Chebyshev distance of each block from the feature origin.                                                     | `16`                             |

+In code, the `GeodeConfiguration` class is used to configure the feature.

 ### `blocks`